-This fall, Orlando transforms into the ultimate Halloween destination with theme park events and community festivities, ranging from extreme scares for adults and teens to fun for the entire family.
+During the fall season, Orlando transforms into the ultimate Halloween destination with theme park events and community festivities, ranging from extreme scares for adults and teens to fun activities for the entire family.

 To keep up with latest news on deals, discounts and free events in Central Florida, sign up for the Orlando on the Cheap newsletter.
-You may also want to check out our list of 50+ free and cheap things to do in Orlando this fall.
+If you have an event to add to this list, please send it to email@example.com.

 Family-friendly Halloween events in Orlando